 The SCE will look for predeterminations and match them to the billing claim in the related claims section of the UX and display key information in the audit log.

-see if an existing predetermination matches the claim utilizing the following
+to see if an existing predetermination matches the claim utilizing the

 - Patient id